 For the study of physics to progress, it needs outsider perspectives.
-This is the belief that led groundbreaking astrophysicist Jocelyn Bell Burnell to establish a scholarship fund for underrepresented students.
-Our job was to create an inspiring set of films to launch the new programme.
+This belief led pioneering astrophysicist Jocelyn Bell Burnell, working with the Institute of Physics, to establish a fund for underrepresented students.
+We worked with the Institute to create an inspiring set of films for the fund’s launch.

 Jocelyn Bell Burnell is best known for the pivotal role she played in the discovery of pulsars.
 However, when this landmark achievement was marked by award of the 1974 Nobel Prize for Physics, Professor Bell Burnell was not named as a laureate, apparently because she was still a student when she carried out the groundbreaking research.

-The IOP used the donation to set up the Bell Burnell Graduate Scholarship Fund and asked us to make a film to promote its launch.
-Set to feature Jocelyn Bell Burnell herself, the film needed to explain why the Fund was created, what it was, and appeal directly to potential applicants from many different walks of life.
+The IOP used the donation to set up the Bell Burnell Graduate Scholarship Fund and asked us to make some films to promote its launch.
+Featuring Professor Bell Burnell herself, these films needed to explain why the Fund was created, what it was, and appeal directly to potential applicants from a wide range of backgrounds.

-We came up with a creative concept that combines documentary-style footage with animation that makes the piece feel dynamic, but also human-centred and accessible.
-We chose to adopt the red, black and white from the IOP palette as a striking colour scheme for the animations, creating a clear visual link to the IOP brand.
+We came up with a creative concept that combines documentary-style footage with animation that makes the films feel dynamic, but also human-centred and accessible.
+We chose to adopt the red, black and white from the IOP brand palette as a striking colour scheme for the animations, creating a clear visual link back to the IOP.

-The anchor for the film is an interview we shot with Professor Bell Burnell where she talks about her experiences and ambitions for the Fund.
-It was important that her personal story clearly came through – after all, it is her background, beliefs and success that have made all this possible in the first place.
+The anchor for the series is an interview we shot with Professor Bell Burnell where she talks about her experiences and ambitions for the Fund.
+It was important that her personal story clearly came through – after all, it is her background, beliefs and successes that have made all this possible in the first place.

 The Scholarship Fund launched in March 2019.
 Women students, students from minority ethnic backgrounds, students with disabilities, LGBT+ students and students from disadvantaged backgrounds are all encouraged to apply.